GoogleCloudPlatform/community/tutorials/cloud-functions-twilio-voice-record/index.md

 1. Deploy a Cloud Function that can download voice recordings from Twilio and save them to Cloud Storage.
-1. Deploy a Cloud Function that can transcribe the voice recordings, analyze them, and save the results to Cloud Storage..
+1. Deploy a Cloud Function that can transcribe the voice recordings, analyze them, and save the results to Cloud Storage.

 ## Costs